christiancadieux2/gostruct2html/README.md

 # gostruct2html

-Convert any GO structure in html.
+Convert any GO structure to HTML representation using reflection.

 Example:
 ```